karaoke-dev/karaoke/README.md

 [osu!](https://github.com/ppy/osu) and it's [framework](https://github.com/ppy/osu-framework), osu!karaoke is modified from them.

 [RhythmKaTTE](http://juna-idler.blogspot.com/2016/05/rhythmkatte-version-01.html) and [RhythmicaLyrics](http://suwa.pupu.jp/RhythmicaLyrics.html), an open-source software to create lyric with time tag.
+Some of lyric editor in this ruleset is inspired from them.

 [ニコカラメーカー](http://shinta0806be.ldblog.jp/tag/%E3%83%8B%E3%82%B3%E3%82%AB%E3%83%A9%E3%83%A1%E3%83%BC%E3%82%AB%E3%83%BC), a software to convert `.lrc` file into karaoke video with beautiful text effect.